Altinn/altinn-design-system/README.md

 #### Adding new dependencies

-When adding new dependencies, you should also add that dependency to the `external` array in `rollup.config.js`.
+When adding new dependencies, you should also add that dependency to the `external` array in `rollup.config.mjs`.
 This is done to avoid having the dependency being part of the bundle.

 ### Styling